tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 | not supported | v0.8.1                      | First release that supporting updates                                                                                                                         |                               |

 # Releases upgrade details

+## From v1.0.0

+### Pre-upgrade: Manual steps

+#### Redis 7.4

+The update from openDesk 1.0.0 contains Redis 7.4.1, like the other openDesk bundled services the bundled Redis is as well not meant to be used in production.

+Please ensure for the Redis you are using that it is updated to at least 7.4 to support the requirement of OX App Suite.

 ## From v0.9.0